Managing Energy Use and Reducing Greenhouse Gas Emissions

 Energy Consumption and Per-unit Energy Consumption Index (Toray Industries, Inc.)

-As part of its proactive energy-conserving activities, Toray Group organizes teams whose members are familiar with manufacturing processes and facilities to help carry out annual energy-conserving diagnostics at plants in Toray Industries and its group companies around the world to come up with ideas for further energy conservation.
-In fiscal 2022, these activities were conducted at five of Toray Industries’ plants, three group company plants in Japan, and four group company plants outside of Japan.
-As a result, the Group reduced greenhouse gas emissions by about 10,000 tons-CO2 equivalent.
+Furthermore, as part of its concrete on-site support, Toray Group has organized teams whose members are well-versed in manufacturing processes and equipment.
+These teams conduct energy-saving diagnostics at Toray Industries and group company plants around the world to generate ideas for further energy conservation and actively promote activities to achieve this.
+In fiscal 2024, these diagnostics were carried out at three of Toray Industries’ plants.
+As a result, the Group reduced greenhouse gas emissions by about 5,000 tons-CO2 per year or more equivalent.

 Toray Group Greenhouse Gas Emissions (Scope 1 and 2)